 With weather intelligence that accurately predicts weather conditions on the ground and in the air, military personnel teams can better prepare for the operating conditions they’ll face in the field.
 This preparation allows for tactical adjustments that create strategic advantage.
 When adversaries rely on less accurate or incomplete information, your enhanced weather awareness becomes a decisive operational edge.

 This tactical advantage becomes increasingly valuable in today’s more volatile operational environments.
 Gareth Collier, former Special Forces Officer, drives home the importance: “For military capability and personnel safety, forecast accuracy isn’t just a matter of convenience — it’s critical to both mission success and saving lives.
-Weather conditions affect everything across soldier welfare, platform preservation, and tactical advantage.
+Weather conditions affect everything from soldier welfare to platform preservation to tactical advantage.
 Precise meteorological information is a force multiplier that enables optimal military strategy and operational planning.”

 Not all forecasts are created equal